 - Men and women are equally affected by sleep talking

-- Experts aren’t sure whether the sleep talking is connected to particular dreams
+- Experts aren’t sure whether sleep talking is connected to particular dreams

 Exploding Head Syndrome

-Of course, such episodes can cause all sorts of problems because we are half-asleep and unsure of what’s going on.
+Of course, such episodes can cause all sorts of problems because we are half asleep and unsure of what’s going on.
 Was the sound real?
 Has something happened outside?
-With the fear that follows, some people even feel as though they’re having a stroke.
+With the fear that follows, some people even feel as if they were having a stroke.

-Annoyingly, exploding head syndrome can occur more than once per night.
-And, the more episodes we experience, the more disturbed our sleep becomes.
-If you’re attacked by a cluster of these explosion sounds, it’s difficult to sleep because you may fear it will happen again.
+Annoyingly, the exploding head syndrome can occur more than once per night.
+And the more episodes we experience, the more disturbed our sleep becomes.
+If you’re attacked by a cluster of these exploding sounds, it’s difficult to sleep because you may fear that they will happen again.

 Why does this syndrome happen?
 Scientists would love to know.
-So far, we’ve learned that people who are stressed and extremely tired are more likely to experience the sounds.
-Also, it tends to be a problem that diminishes over time.
+So far we’ve learned that people who are stressed and extremely tired are more likely to experience the sounds.
+It tends to be a problem that diminishes over time.

-Now that we know all about the different types of parasomnias, you’re probably wondering how they’re treated.
-Especially if you recognize the symptoms for one of them yourself, these are problems that, as well as the risk of injury, are a nuisance more than anything.
+Now that we know all about the different types of parasomnia, you’re probably wondering how they’re treated.
+Especially if you recognize the symptoms of one of them, these are problems that, as well as the risk of injury, are a nuisance more than anything else.

-First and foremost, prevention will always be better than the cure and this is why doctors will suggest improving sleep habits before anything else.
-Here are some tips;
+First and foremost, prevention will always be better than cure and this is why doctors will suggest improving sleep habits before anything else.
+Here are some tips:

 - Go to bed earlier